benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 (For this version, the JS code wasn't modified, so it should continue to work if you don't.)

 == Changelog ==

+= 0.3.1 =
+* Fix: Avoid empty select boxes (when contact form is called with empty or invalid hashtag, and form was submitted)

 = 0.3 =
 * Feature: Also handle links that are on the same page as the contact form